Internet tax

 Internet tax is a tax on Internet-based services.
+Either as a consumption-based sales tax or even a direct tax on high-income providers.
 A number of jurisdictions have introduced an Internet tax and others are considering doing so mainly as a result of successful tax avoidance by multinational corporations that operate within the digital economy.
 Internet taxes prominently target companies including Facebook, Google, Amazon, Airbnb, Uber.

 As of 2019, several countries have passed various Internet tax laws including France and Italy (at 3%) as well as the Czech Republic (7%).

 Forms of Internet taxation

 Internet access tax

 Internet access taxes normally take the form of taxation on Internet service provider (ISP) access charges.
 ISPs levy these charges on users.
 Currently, these fees are typically imposed at the state level.
 There is no national tax on ISP user charges.
 No uniform description of Internet access taxes is possible; they fall within the category of sales taxes in some states, and telecommunications taxes in others; and they are considered service charges, which are usually exempt from taxation, in still other states.
 Ten states (which were grandfathered under the Internet Tax Freedom Act as part of a political compromise) are allowed to provide for some manner of taxation on ISP charges.
 The ten states are Hawaii, New Hampshire, New Mexico, North Dakota, Ohio, South Dakota, Tennessee, Texas, Washington & Wisconsin.

 Under the grandfather clause included in the Internet Tax Freedom Act, Texas is currently collecting a tax on Internet access charges over $25.00 per month.
 Texas collected tax on internet access prior to the enactment of ITFA under the "Taxables Services" provision of its Tax Code, see older § 151.0101(a).
 Texas has refined its tax code to define "Internet access service", include it under "Taxable Services" and exempted the first $25.00 on a monthly basis, See current Texas Tax Code § 151.325 & 151.0101(a).